enterstudio/Glitch-Community/CONTRIBUTING.md

 #### Or just doing it live…

- *Can I just edit community directly,since it’s Glitch we’re dealing with here?*
+ *Can I just edit community directly, since it’s Glitch we’re dealing with here?*

 Sure, go for it.
 Viva la quick ways to make small changes.
 All standard caveats and cautions apply.